-If goDate is entered using the standard short date format for US English locales, mm/dd/yyyy, you would map it to a fixed record field as shown in Example 30 on page 69.
+If goDate is entered using the standard short date format for US English locales, mm/dd/yyyy, you would map it to a fixed record field as shown in Example 34.

-Example 30.
+Example 34.
 Fixed Format Date Mapping

-<fixed:field name="goDate" format="mm/dd/yyyy"/>
+<fixed: field name="goDate" format="mm/dd/yyyy"/>

-- If the justification setting is not correct for this particular field, override it by setting the justification attribute.
-Valid values are left and right. - If you want the message part to have a fixed value no matter what data is set in the message part by the application, set the fixed:field element's fixedValue attribute instead of the size or the format attribute.
+- 5. If the justification setting is not correct for this particular field, override it by setting the justification attribute.
+Valid values are left and right. - 6.
+If you want the message part to have a fixed value no matter what data is set in the message part by the application, set the fixed:field element's fixedValue attribute instead of the size or the format attribute.

 The fixedValue attribute specifies a static value to be passed on the wire.
 When used without bindingOnly="true", the value specified by the fixedValue attribute replaces any data that is stored in the message part passed to the fixed record binding.
-For example, if goDate, shown in Example 29 on page 69, were mapped to the fixed field shown in Example 31 on page 69, the actual message returned from the binding would always have the date 11/11/2112.
+For example, if goDate, shown in Example 33, were mapped to the fixed field shown in Example 35 the actual message returned from the binding would always have the date 11/11/2112.

-Example 31. fixedValue Mapping
+Example 35. fixedValue Mapping